BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

     sequence: None,
 };
 ```
-Second, you can calculate the amount you're going to spend by subtracting a mining fee from the funds in the UTXO:
+Next, you can calculate the amount you're going to spend by subtracting a mining fee from the funds in the UTXO:
 ```
 // send all bitcoin in the UTXO except a minor value which will be paid to miners let unspent_amount = selected_tx.amount;
 let amount = unspent_amount - Amount::from_btc(0.00001).unwrap();
 ```
-Third, you can create a hash map of the address and the amount:
+Finally, you can create a hash map of the address and the amount to form the output:
 ```
 let mut output = HashMap::new();
 output.insert(